 The bridge on the Drina (original title: Na Drini Cuprija)

-Novel by famous Serbian writer who won the Nobel prize in 1961. for this remarkable story.
+Probably the most popular one!
+The most interesting one!
+Winner among Top 10 Serbian books you have to read is Novel by famous Serbian writer who won the Nobel prize back in the 1961.
+Nobel Prize went to Ivo Andric for his remarkable story.
 Story which follows the idea, construction and history of Visegrad’s bridge on the Drina.
 The eternal story of life, religion, love and conflict in the Balkans.
 Brilliant character study, national and territorial specificities, Ivo Andric succeeds, in the very original way to summarize the historical memory but also to anticipate the ways of life in the never-stable Balkans.
 The book that, through the literary arts novels, the best and most accurately explains, in all beliefs and misconceptions of our culture.

 Death and the Dervish (original title: Dervis i Smrt)